THEATRE ARTS Major

 Theatre arts majors at Parkside are immersed in a rich curriculum that studies all the aspects of the theatrical arts including history and criticism, dramatic literature, performance, directing, design, and technical production.
 You are taught by faculty that share a deep passion in the field and are dedicated to helping students like you experience it all.

-Learn more about the Theatre Arts Department at Parkside.
+Learn more and view production photos from the Theatre Arts Department at Parkside.

 Program Entry Auditions and Interviews